cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 ### Enabling the Cloud Build API for the project

-To enable Cloud Build API for a Google project, see the documentation at https://console.cloud.google.com/cloud-build/
+To enable Cloud Build API for a Google project, see the documentation at https://console.cloud.google.com/cloud-build/.

+Once Cloud Build is enabled, a principal will have been created in **'IAM and Admin > IAM'** called `xxxxxxxxxxxx@cloudbuild.gserviceaccount.com`, we also need this principal to have the **'Basic -> Editor'** role permissions.
+Do this by editing the principal with the pen icon on the right and selecting the appropriate role.

 ### Defining a bucket for the GCP project